KOF: Maximum Impact: Development

 Originally, Kim Kaphwan was going to enter the first entry of the Maximum Impact series under the pseudonym "Mr. Taekwondo" – in the same fashion as Art of Fightings Mr. Karate.
 Due to veteran designers' complaints and other difficulties at the time, it was finally decided to leave Kim out of the game's lineup but add another character like him to replace his absence.
 While several other characters were considered for the spot – including other SNK characters such as Jhun Hoon, May Lee, and Buriki One character Seo Yong Song – a fellow developer voiced interest in creating another female Taekwondo fighter with the same "professional" manner as Kim, which eventually formed the basis for Chae Lim.
+In Maximum Impact and Maximum Impact 2 Terry wears both recurring outfits which bothered Ureshino.
+This is mostly due to the age difference Terry and Rock has as Terry is 24 years old in Fatal Fury and The King of Fighters but 35 in Garou: Mark of the Wolves.
+Meanwhile, Rock is only 17 Garou: Mark of the Wolves, making the time gap in Maximum Impact not fitting.
+As a result, even if Rock stands next to him, they look more like brothers than stepfather in KOF.
+That is why Ureshino feel uncomfortable when the two of them talk in demo scenes and the like.
+As a result, SNK solved this discomfort by setting Maximum Impact in an alternate timeline where Geese Howard is already dead, making it nearly the Garou: Mark of the Wolves timeline.

 The updated version Maniax's PS2 version was only released in Japan, and the Xbox version was not released in PAL territories.

 Reception

 Prior to its release, KOF: Maximum Impact was a finalist from GameSpots "Best of E3 2004" in the category Best Fighting Game.
 However, it lost to Mortal Kombat: Deception.
 Ben Herman, president from SNK Playmore USA, commented that although he received complaints about the English voices for the game, Maximum Impact sold over 100,000 units as of May 2006.

+The character designs in Maximum Impact were praised by IGN, which noted that the conversion to three-dimensional modeling had "extremely vibrant" characters with "a decent amount of detail."
+However, they disliked the lack of blood, especially during violent attacks, saying the super moves and combos were "just not as spectacular here" as they were in previous installments.
+IGN sharply criticized the "terribly bad voice acting", calling it "truly piss-poor American dub work."
+Gamezone added that some characters still remain their unique fighting style, but complained about the lack of individualized endings, and commented that some of the attacks have less style in 3D.
+GameSpot also added that the English voices weren't distinctive, but commented that their new outfits were "pretty wild".
+The characters, however, were "just not done with the same pixel-perfect flair" as the 2D versions, they said, noting that "you'll recognize [the characters] because of their clothes and special moves, not because of their faces."